 AT&T is on track to begin testing LTE (Long-Term Evolution), its 4G (fourth-generation) network, next year and deploy it commercially starting in 2011, Donovan said.
 But he emphasized that the carrier is also aggressively speeding up its 3G network.

-The company will upgrade its cell sites to HSPA 7.2 starting this quarter, rolling out the faster technology to 90 percent of its 3G customers by the end of 2011, Donovan said.
+upgrade its cell sites to HSPA 7.2 starting this quarter, rolling out the faster technology to 90 percent of its 3G customers by the end of 2011, Donovan said.
 By the end of this year, the faster system will be available in Chicago, Los Angeles, Dallas, Houston, Miami and Charlotte, North Carolina, he said.
 By the middle of next year, 25 of the top 30 markets will have HSPA 7.2.

 HSPA 7.2, which is supported on the iPhone 3GS, has a theoretical maximum capacity of 7.2Mb per second.
 To back up that speed, AT&T plans to aggressively deploy fiber to its cell sites for backhaul to the wired network.
 It will double the number of cell sites with fiber this year and triple that number in 2010, Donovan said.
 The upgrade in backhaul will help prepare the carrier for LTE, he added.
 That technology has been demonstrated at 100Mb per second from one base station.

 Donovan also stood up for AT&T against Verizon, which has garnered headlines for its plans to roll out LTE commercially next year.

 “If you’re questioning whether AT&T will be left behind by our competitors who are in a rush, the answer is no,” Donovan said.
 There will be few devices available to use an LTE network next year, apart from data cards for laptops, he said.

 “AT&T’s market timing is going to be right.
 We’re going to hit the sweet spots of worldwide subscriber growth and device availability,” Donovan said.